How Can I Reduce Toxic Pollutants Inside My Vehicle?February 17, 2020

 Researchers from the University of California (UC) Riverside studied air pollutants that exist inside the cabin of vehicles, including large particles like pollen and dust, as well as smaller, submicrometer particles like carbon dioxide that is exhaled by the passengers inside the vehicle, as well as nitrogen oxide, which comes from vehicle emissions.
 When these toxic gases are inhaled by the passengers, they can cause drowsiness, impaired decision-making and other health concerns.
-This can affect the driver’s ability to safely operate the vehicle.
+These toxic pollutants can affect the driver’s ability to safely operate the vehicle.
 Drivers who have particularly long commutes that involve a significant amount of stop-and-go traffic are at an increased risk of developing respiratory health problems.

-Improving the Air Quality Inside Your Vehicle
+Improving the Air Quality Inside Your Vehicle and Reducing Toxic Pollutants

 - Close the windows and select the recirculation setting on the vehicle’s ventilation system.
 Recirculation, combined with a low fan, is effective at removing most nanoparticles that can penetrate the lungs.
 This can result in an increased level of carbon dioxide in the cab, and few of today’s vehicles offer technology that can reduce carbon dioxide levels.